HS or HSS

 When shooting outdoors, in broad daylight, being restricted to a shutter speed or 1/200th or 1/250th second means that quite a bit of flash output (Watt-seconds) is required to overpower daylight.

-By accessing higher shutter speeds, we can overpower daylight with less power output (or from farther away) and we also have
+By accessing higher shutter speeds, we can overpower daylight with less flash power (or from farther away) and we also have

-Working with Hi-Sync flash opens up new doors creatively allowing for full control over the final image when using flash.
-Not all high shutter speed sync flash technologies are the same and some offer more advantages than others.
+Working with both HS and HSS flash technologies opens up new doors creatively allowing for full control over the final image when using flash.

-As of this moment, there are three technologies on the market that allow for working with flash above the normal flash sync speed of DSLRs.
+As of this moment, the two predominant technologies on the market that allow for working with flash above the normal flash sync speed are High Speed Sync (HSS) and Hi-Sync (HS).

-High Speed Sync is a technology invented for Speedlights, now used by several manufacturers.
+High Speed Sync is a technology invented for Speedlights, now used by several manufacturers and implemented in the latest ELB 500 TTL.

 HSS works by continuously pulsing the flash at incredibly high speeds creating a stroboscopic effect that illuminates the shutter slit as it moves down the sensor.
 Because it has to output so many pulses of light, creating essentially a continuous light source for a brief period of time, the actual light output of the flash is quite low and can vary wildly depending on the shutter speed.